CHEWX/admireplate/README.md

 ```
 npm install
 ```
-Then use 'grunt' in the command line to run the watch task in compass.
+Then use 'gulp' in the command line to run the watch task along with BrowserSync.

 Once you are ready to push live use 'grunt deploy' in the command line to run concatination and minification.